 Stringent Constraints on Neutron-star Radii from Multimessenger Observations and Nuclear Theory

 Neutron stars are the densest stellar objects that we can observe in the cosmos, and are arguably the most interesting astrophysical objects in the multimessenger era.
 The properties of gravitational waves, electromagnetic radiation, and neutrinos produced by a variety of neutron-star phenomena are determined by the nature of the matter that they contain.
 The nature of this matter holds important information needed to understand phases of matter encountered in Quantum Chromodynamics, and is described by the dense-matter equation of state (EOS).
 A measurement of the neutron-star radius or its compactness is critical both to interpret multimessenger observations of neutron stars and to determine EOS of dense matter .
-We have obtained the most stringent constraints on neutron-star radii to date by combining multimessenger observations of the fortuitously close binary neutron-star merger GW170817 and its electromagnetic counterparts with nuclear EOS constrained by chiral effective field theory, which best accounts for density-dependent uncertainties .
+A team of JINA-CEE researchers have now obtained the most stringent constraints on neutron-star radii to date by combining multimessenger observations of the fortuitously close binary neutron-star merger GW170817 and its electromagnetic counterparts with nuclear EOS constrained by chiral effective field theory, which best accounts for density-dependent uncertainties .

 At low density, chiral effective field theory provides a description of matter in terms of nucleons and pions in which interactions are expanded in powers of momenta and include all operators consistent with the underlying symmetries of strong interactions .
 This expansion defines a systematic order-by-order scheme that can be truncated at a given order and, most importantly, enables reliable theoretical uncertainty estimates from neglected contributions.
 Quantum Monte Carlo techniques are then used to solve the many-body Schrödinger equation to obtain the equation of state .
 The resulting equation of state is characterized by an uncertainty which grows with density in a manner that can be justified from fundamental theory.
 To be conservative, we generate two collections of nuclear equations of state that differ in the density range restricted by ab initio calculations: chiral effective-field-theory constraints are either enforced up to nuclear saturation density or up to twice nuclear saturation density.
 We extend these equations of state to higher densities where the low-energy effective-field-theory expansion breaks down in a general way , while ensuring that the speed of sound is less than the speed of light and that the equations of state support a two-solar-mass neutron star.